 We provide resources for thrivers after treatment and a comprehensive list of financial resource organizations/partners in the US and UK for those undergoing HPV-related cancer treatments via www.analcancerfoundation.org.

 - We have co-authored publications for the patient community such as ACRIA and GMHC's journal Achieve and other patient literature.

-- Kassie Samman, our Director of Patient Services and External Relations, presented our Peer-to-Peer Support Program and database at the Volunteer Management in Cancer Care (VMCC) symposium.
+- Kassie Samman, our former Director of Patient Services and External Relations, presented our Peer-to-Peer Support Program and database at the Volunteer Management in Cancer Care (VMCC) symposium.
 Our program and database have unique traits to match participants with peers who have a similar cancer experience as well as a robust evaluation system.